 Our historic, art-filled home is close to the UW hospital and campus, but is located in a quiet and pretty neighborhood.
 Madison is known for its open-mindedness, amazing farm-to-table restaurant scene, walk- and bike-ability, and lots of performing arts for the small size of the city.
 We're Superhosts in our fifth year and we'd love to comfortably accommodate you.
 Please take the time to read our entire listing if you'll be staying with us to learn details about the house.

 You may reserve our house for weekends and sometimes longer stays, we'll try to accommodate you!
-Please check our single-room listing if its only one of you who needs a room.
-It is available for a nightly rate of up to $79 most any time.
-If that's the case, we'll set you up and leave you alone!
+Please check our single-room listing if its only one of you who needs a room (it's called Quiet Private Room, Walk to Hospital/UW).

-In the house, you'll find a great wi-fi connection; a flat-screen T.V. in the kitchen and master bedroom (plus VHS/DVD player); iron/ironing board and hair dryer.
-There is a stereo with iPod hook up in the living room (no T.V. there, for peace and quiet)!
+In the house, you'll find a great wi-fi connection; a flat-screen T.V. in the kitchen and master bedroom (plus Roku and VHS/DVD player--no cable); iron/ironing board and hair dryer.
+There is a stereo with iPod hook up in the living room (no T.V. there, for peace and quiet).

-Footnote: the view from the (website hidden) map from the street is not Kendall Ave.
+Footnote: the view from the photographic map from the street is not Kendall Ave.
 Also, we are licensed by the State Health Department--Madison Airbnb hosts are now required to be inspected and licensed.

 Enjoy the entire house (gold star for those who do it in your slippers, socks, or bare feet!).
 The screened-in porch and patio are great for warm summer evening meals.
 The kitchen has everything within reach--if you need a dash of olive oil or salt, you are welcome to our supply.
-Your organic breakfast will include fresh fruit, English muffins, breakfast beverages, and French-press coffee or tea (unfortunately, State of WI laws prohibit us from offering perishables such as dairy).
-If you'd like to use the garage, feel free, and laundry is in the basement.
+Your organic breakfast will include fresh fruit, English muffins or granola, breakfast beverages, and French-press coffee or tea.
+If you'd like to use the one-car garage, feel free, and laundry is in the basement.
 Since this is our primary residence when you're not here, please use the empty drawers or luggage and clothes racks provided outside of our closets (mirrors inside closet doors).
 PLEASE do not park in our very short driveway, you will block the sidewalk and our neighbors WILL be very annoyed and will let us know.

 We will definitely connect through Airbnb/email to confirm plans.
-If you are new to Airbnb a connection over email or the phone is nice.
+If you are new to Airbnb we require a chat, whether by text, email or over the phone.
 We'd like to know of any special requests to make your stay terrific!
 When you rent the entire house, we would like to greet you in person and give you a quick tour.
-On occasion, we will not be there although we may meet at check in if it works for all of us.
+On occasion, we will not be able to greet you but will check in with you by phone or text after you arrive.

 We will help you with your itinerary or restaurant recommendations, either ask, check our Airbnb on-line recommendations or our house manual once you arrive.
-You may even want to cook while you're here (we're very close to Whole Foods and other grocery stores).
+You may even want to cook while you're here (we're very close to Regent Street Market, Whole Foods and other grocery stores).

 Please no smoking or pets.
-Treat our house kindly as there are many interesting artworks, rugs and antiques (child friendly for well looked after kids)!
+Treat our house kindly as there are many artworks, rugs and antiques (child friendly for well looked after kids)!
 We would be grateful if you would remove your shoes upon entering the house.
 Please be mindful of keeping windows closed when the heat or A/C is on (or turn it off and open the house).
 Strip sheets off of beds and take to the laundry in the basement at the end of your stay.
 Please plug in anything you may have unplugged.
 If you plan to entertain guests not staying overnight, we'd be grateful to know in advance, and please clean up afterwards.